apache/airflow/BREEZE.rst

         Generates pinned requirements from setup.py.
 Those requirements are generated in requirements directory - separately for different python version.
 Those requirements are used to run CI builds as well as run repeatable production image builds.
-You can use those requirements to predictably install released airflow versions.
+You can use those requirements to predictably install released Airflow versions.
 You should run it always after you update setup.py.

   Flags: